apache/pekko/docs/src/main/paradox/general/configuration.md

 <a id="dakka-log-config-on-start"></a>
 ## Logging of Configuration

-If the system or config property `akka.log-config-on-start` is set to `on`, then the complete configuration is logged at INFO level when the actor system is started.
+If the system or config property `pekko.log-config-on-start` is set to `on`, then the complete configuration is logged at INFO level when the actor system is started.
 This is useful when you are uncertain of what configuration is used.